mmguinness/portfolio/_posts/2022-05-12-Model-view-controller.md

 For practice, I have chosen JavaScript as my base language.
 Starting with Node, to setup and manage my project environment, I used Express (web framework for Node.js), ESBuild (to bundle my files), Jest (for testing), and Bulma (for html styling).

 You can see the work-in-process site on [GitHub here](https://github.com/mmguinness/remote-book-club).
 Some screenshots of my working files below, showing my test driven development (TDD) process.
-All information about the books is hard-coded for now and added to the model object in the main (controller) file.
+All information about the books is hard-coded for now and to the model object in the main (controller) file.

 ## Model